What is diabetic retinopathy?

 Is there more than one type of diabetic retinopathy?

-There are two main types of diabetic ocular problems: background diabetic retinopathy (BDR) and proliferative diabetic retinopathy (PDR).
-BDR involves retinal hemorrhages and swelling for which laser treatment may be indicated.
-PDR is more severe, with scar tissue formation necessitating the need for laser treatment and/or surgery.
+There are two main types of diabetic ocular problems: nonproliferative diabetic retinopathy (NPDR) and proliferative diabetic retinopathy (PDR).
+NPDR involves retinal hemorrhages and swelling for which injections or laser treatment may be indicated.
+PDR is more severe, with scar tissue formation necessitating the need for injections, laser treatment, and/or surgery.